 If you went to the Packers Lions game yesterday in Detroit, that ticket's going to be honored for tonight.

-You're stub.
+You're a stub.

 And anybody making the trip from Minnesota who had tickets gets in.

-So you might have a full house in Detroit tonight, and not good for the Vikings, because the Lions are in the same division as the Vikings, and they'll be pulling for the Giants.
+So you might have a full house in Detroit tonight and not good for the Vikings because the Lions are in the same division as the Vikings and they'll be pulling for the Giants.

-There's a big plus for the Giants because then I get to face that massive noise from the home crowd at the Metrodome.
+Yeah, it's so it's a big plus for the Giants because then I get to face that massive noise from the home crowd at the Metrodome.

 Anyway, greetings and welcome back.